serdarbakirtas/iOS_MVI/README.md

 2. **Intent Handling**: The View sends the intent to the Feature for processing.
 3. **State Update**: The Feature processes the intent, updates the Model accordingly, and emits a new state.
 4. **UI Rendering**: The View observes the state changes emitted by the Feature and updates the UI to reflect the new state.
-5. **Feedback Loop**: The process repeats as the user continues to interact with the application, creating a reactive feedback loop.
+5. **Feedback Loop**: The process repeats as the user interacts with the application, creating a reactive feedback loop.

 ***

 ## Benefits

 - **Reactive**: MVI promotes a reactive programming paradigm, where changes in state trigger automatic updates to the user interface.
-- **Predictable**: By enforcing immutability and separating concerns, MVI makes application behavior more predictable and easier to understand.
+- **Predictable**: MVI makes application behavior more predictable and easier to understand by enforcing immutability and separating concerns.
-- **Testable**: The pure functions and clear separation of concerns in MVI make it easier to write unit tests for individual components.
+- **Testable**: The pure functions and clear separation of concerns in MVI make writing unit tests for individual components easier.
 - **Scalable**: MVI provides a scalable architecture that can accommodate complex user interfaces and evolving application requirements.

 ***